camballe/camballe/README.md

 - 👋 Hi, I’m @camballe
-- 👀 I’m interested in technology, entrepreneurship and soccer.
+- 👀 I’m interested in technology and entrepreneurship.
 - 🌱 I’m currently learning JavaScript.
 - 💞️ I’m looking to collaborate on various tech projects.
 - 📫 How to reach me: WhatsApp: +254702952908